 Brian Trotter

-Practice Manager
+Operations Manager

-Brian has a wide variety of experiences to draw on in his role as Practice Manager.
+Brian has a wide variety of experiences to draw on in his role as Operations Manager.
 He graduated in 1997 from The University of Brighton with a Ba (Hons) in Physical and Business Education.
 He spent some time in London fitness instructing and sports coaching before re-locating to the North East, setting up his own business with the help of the Prince’s Trust.

 Lisa Herron